Project 6: Moving Memory

 Finally, you will need a state variable (4-bit std_logic_vector), a writeEnable (1-bit std_logic) and a startupcounter variable (2 bits unsigned).

 Plan out your state machine.
-You will need to have three clock ticks
+You will need to have at least three

-at startup before trying to use any of the memory circuits to allow it
+clock ticks at startup before trying to use any of the memory circuits

-to initialize.
-A good plan is to have state "0000" be your startup
+to allow it to initialize.
+A good plan is to have state "0000" be

 Your state machine will have two parts to it.
 The first part should read through the RAM and send the contents to the output port by assigning the RAMDATA internal signal to the output port signal outside of the process.